SimenB/stylint/README.md

-### stylint - cli stylus linter. still pretty rough, please report any issues you see and update often. i'm adding new features and fixing bugs all the time.
+## stylint - cli stylus linter. not stable yet. please report any issues you see and update often. i'm adding new features and fixing bugs all the time. don't be surprised if most things change by 1.0.

+it is however perfectly good to use now if you don't mind the terminal and hitting the occasional bug.

-#### CLI
+## CLI
 -h or --help 	Display list of commands

 -w or --watch 	Watch file or directory and run lint on change

--a or --all 	Use with --watch.
-Tells stylint to lint entire dir on change instead of curr file

 -c or --config 	Pass in location of custom config file